agritheory/beam/beam/docs/handling_unit.md

 # Handling Unit

-A Handling Unit is an abstraction for tracking quantities of items that moved or stored together.
-It does not replace Batch or Serial numbers, the manufacture of an Item or the functionality of the Product Bundle, but can supplement these as a way of conveniently grabbing information that would otherwise require a lot of keystrokes to enter.
+A Handling Unit is an abstraction for tracking quantities of items that are moved or stored together.
+It does not replace Batch or Serial numbers, the manufacture of an Item, or the functionality of the Product Bundle, but can supplement these as a way of conveniently grabbing information that would otherwise require a lot of keystrokes to enter.

-By assigning a unique ID to the handling unit, it is possible to capture via scanner the item, net quantity, unit of measure and timestamp of the previous transaction, and then act upon that information in context, according to the [decision matrix](./matrix.md)
+By assigning a unique ID to the handling unit, it is possible to capture via scanner the item, net quantity, unit of measure and timestamp of the previous transaction, and then act upon that information in context, according to the [decision matrix](./matrix.md).
+Beam adds a new doctype, Handling Unit, to implement this functionality in ERPNext.

 # Listviews
 Generally scanning a Handling Unit in a list view will filter to show all the transactions of the doctype with the appropriate Handling Unit.